Unemployment benefits: Finland

 Two systems run in parallel, combining a Ghent system and a minimum level of support provided by Kela, an agency of the national government.
 Unionization rates are high (70%), and union membership comes with membership in an unemployment fund.
 Additionally, there are non-union unemployment funds.
 Usually, benefits require 26 weeks of 18 hours per week on average, and the unemployment benefit is 60% of the salary and lasts for 500 days.
-When this is not available, Kela can pay either regular unemployment benefit or labor market subsidy benefits.
+When this is not available, Kela can pay either regular unemployment benefit or labour market subsidy benefits.
 The former requires a degree and two years of full-time work.
 The latter requires participation in training, education, or other employment support, which may be mandated on pain of losing the benefit, but may be paid after the regular benefits have been either maxed out or not available.
 Although the unemployment funds handle the payments, most of the funding is from taxes and compulsory tax-like unemployment insurance charges.

 Regardless of whether benefits are paid by Kela or from an unemployment fund, the unemployed person receives assistance from the Työ- ja elinkeinokeskus (TE-keskus, or the "Work and Livelihood Centre"), a government agency which helps people to find jobs and employers to find workers.
 In order to be considered unemployed, the seeker must register at the TE-keskus as unemployed.
 If the jobseeker does not have degree, the agency can require the job seeker to apply to a school.

 If the individual does not qualify for any unemployment benefit he may still be eligible for the housing benefit (asumistuki) from Kela and municipal social welfare provisions (toimeentulotuki).
 They are not unemployment benefits and depend on household income, but they have in practice become the basic income of many long-term unemployed.

 France

 France uses a quasi Ghent system, under which unemployment benefits are distributed by an independent agency (UNEDIC) in which unions and Employer organisations are equally represented.
 UNEDIC is responsible for 3 benefits: ARE, ACA and ASR The main ARE scheme requires a minimum of 122 days membership in the preceding 24 months and certain other requirements before any claims can be made.
 Employers pay a contribution on top of the pre-tax income of their employees, which together with the employee contribution, fund the scheme.

-The maximum unemployment benefit is (as of March 2009) 57.4% of EUR 162 per day (Social security contributions ceiling in 2011), or 6900 euros per month.
-Claimants receive 57,4% of their average daily salary of the last 12 months preceding unemployment with the average amount being 1,111 euros per month.
-In France tax and other payroll taxes are paid on unemployment benefits.
-In 2011 claimants received the allowance for an average 291 days.
+The maximum unemployment benefit is (as of March 2009) 57.4% of €162 per day (Social security contributions ceiling in 2011), or €6900 per month.
+Claimants receive 57,4% of their average daily salary of the last 12 months preceding unemployment with the average amount being €1,111 per month.
+In France, tax and other payroll taxes are paid on unemployment benefits.
+In 2011, claimants received the allowance for an average 291 days.

 Germany

-Germany has two different types of unemployment benefits.
+Germany has a two-tiered system of unemployment benefits.

-Their common goal is to cease dependence on unemployment benefits entirely.
+Their common goal is to eventually cease dependence on unemployment benefits entirely.